Scavenger Animals

 For this reason, scavengers are considered collaborators in maintaining the balance of the environment: facilitate the process of decomposition of matter (both animal and vegetable) and avoid contamination caused by the putrefaction process.

-You may be interested: Rhinoceros
+You may be interested: Coastal Animals

 Types of scavenger animals